ufidon/eth/lectures/mod4/Vulnerabilities.md

 # NOTE DOWN THE PASSWORD
 # then it is setup successfully, otherwise, create a user admin manually
 # change mypasswd to yours
-gvmd --user=admin --new-password mypasswd
+sudo gvmd --user=admin --new-password mypasswd

+# create a user kali
+sudo gvmd --user=kali --new-password kali

 # 3. continue running the following command until it reports setup is ok
-gvm-check-setup
+sudo gvm-check-setup

 # 4. update gvm databases of CVEs and NVTs (Network Vulnerability Threats)
 sudo gvm-feed-update

 # 5. start gvm
 sudo gvm-start

+# 5.5 Fix Error "The SCAP database is required
+sudo gvm-stop
+sudo greenbone-scapdata-sync
+sudo greenbone-certdata-sync
+##!!!
+Then close all apps and reboot Kali

+# 6. use gvm
+# 6.1 start gvm, it will open a browser automatically
+sudo gvm-start
-# 6. use gvm: open a brower, go to https://127.0.0.1:9392
+# 6.2 If no brower opened automatically. open a brower, go to https://127.0.0.1:9392
+# For the warning, click Advanced, accept risk and continue
 # login with the user admin created above

 # 7. scan local & remote computers